pushpendraKh/RN_Auth/README.md

 # RN_Auth
-An Authentication app from which authenticates from firebase
+An Authentication app from which authenticates email and password using firebase.